 \section{Grain-size distributions}

 The grain-size distributions of all simulations are shown in Fig.~\ref{fig:GSDs}.
 The black lines show the initial MRN distribution for the carbonaceous and silicate dust, which is altered due to the destruction by the forward shock.
 The final distributions are similar for the different Mach number cases but differ significantly between the ISM densities.
-In a low density environment, grain-grain collisions are inefficient.
+In a low-density environment, grain-grain collisions are inefficient.
 Thus, large grains above \unit[$\sim$40]{nm} mostly survive.
-However, a large fraction of intermediate sized grains down to \unit[5]{nm} are sputtered so that the final distribution is altered.
-Grains that are smaller than \unit[5]{nm} are not included in the initial distribution but a significant amount is generated by the different destruction mechanisms.
-The final grain-size distribution of the intermediate density cases are similar but with more destroyed dust.
+However, a large fraction of intermediate-sized grains down to \unit[5]{nm} is sputtered so that the final distribution is altered.
+Grains that are smaller than \unit[5]{nm} are not included in the initial distribution but a significant number is generated by the different destruction mechanisms.
+The final grain-size distributions of the intermediate-density cases are similar but with more destroyed dust.
 Thus, the difference between initial and final distribution increases.
-Furthermore, the carbonaceous grain-size distributions show a variation between the different Mach numbers, as large carbonaceous grains are better destroyed in a strongly turbulent medium than in a low Mach number turbulence.
-Only the high ISM density simulation results significantly deviate from this distribution.
+Furthermore, the carbonaceous grain-size distributions show a variation between the different Mach numbers, as large carbonaceous grains are better destroyed in a strongly turbulent medium than in low Mach number turbulence.
+Only the high-density ISM simulations deviate significantly from this distribution.
 There, grain-grain collisions become important because of the formation of the thin and dense shell.
-Therefore, many large grains are being fragmented to smaller sizes so that intermediate sized grains are less efficiently destroyed than larger grains.
-Thereby, also much more grains smaller than \unit[5]{nm} are generated than in the lower density cases.
-However, if only sputtering is considered, the final grain-sizes are distributed similarly to the intermediate density cases.
+Therefore, many large grains are fragmented to smaller sizes so that intermediate-sized grains are less efficiently destroyed than larger grains.
+In addition, many more grains smaller than \unit[5]{nm} are generated than in the lower density cases.
+However, if only sputtering is considered, the final grain-sizes are distributed similarly to the intermediate-density cases.